webfer/MCP-Ansible-Drupal/README.md

 ## 📦 Features

-- Clones the official Ansible-Drupal repository for project bootstrapping.
+- Clones the official DrupAnsible repository for project bootstrapping.
 - Moves and configures essential Ansible files (e.g., `ansible.cfg`, `vault_pass.txt`) into the project root.
 - Cleans up temporary files and directories after setup to keep the workspace tidy.
 - Provides modular tools and prompts for each step (clone, setup, cleanup).